flokapi/serial-justice-contracts/README.md

 The `MainDAO` contract address will be shown in the logs.

-Running `make deploy` also called the `export.py` script, which exports the contract data (last deployment address, ABIs and RPC URL) to a given location, this will be useful to perform SerialJustice simulations on the fantom test network.
+Running `make deploy` also called the `export.py` script, which exports the contract data (last deployment address, ABIs and RPC URL) to a given location, this will be useful to perform SerialJustice simulations on the Fantom Testnet.